SteppbySteph/project-auth/README.md

 # Project Auth API
+This is a group project by Amanda, Michael and Stephannie.
 For this project we built a backend and a frontend at the same time.
 Using an API that was created in the backend we then used it to build a registration flow.
 Other learning goals included: